|Canadian Warplanes 3: Short Sunderland

 (IWM Photo, CH12236)

 Short S.25 Sunderland Mk.
-III Short Sunderland, coded 2E, f No. 422 Squadron RCAF based at RAF Castle Archdale, Northern Ireland.
+III Short Sunderland, coded 2E, No. 422 Squadron RCAF based at RAF Castle Archdale, Northern Ireland.

 Short S.25 Sunderland Mk.
-III (Serial No. EK591), coded 2-U of No. 422 Squadron RCAF based at RAF Castle Archdale, Northern Ireland in 1944, sunk German U-boat U-625 on 10 March 1944.
+III (Serial No. EK591), coded 2-U of No. 422 Squadron RCAF based at RAF Castle Archdale, Northern Ireland in 1944, sank German U-boat U-625 on 10 March 1944.
 Warrant Officer 2nd Class W. F. Morton was on his first operational sortie as captain when he and his crew attacked and sunk U-625 west of Ireland at position 52º53’N 20º19’W .
 The Type VIIC was skippered by Oberleutnant zur See Siegried Straub.
 The entire crew of 53 hands were on their 11th day of patrolling when they perished in the attack, but not before they struck back with fierce flak that damage the port front hull of the Sunderland.

 (IWM Photo, CH 854)